What is Content Marketing?

 Your business model and products determine the content to create.
 Ask yourself, “What is the best content marketing platform?”
 Informational or entertaining?
 Visual or written?
 The central aim of content marketing is to add value to your audience, which, in turn, brings more business to you.

 What are the Benefits of Content Marketing?

-Awareness and research inform buyer’s consideration when purchasing a new product, so producing content that educates an audience about a product will encourage them to buy that product.
+Awareness and research inform buyer consideration when purchasing a new product, so producing content that educates an audience about a product will encourage them to make a purchase.
 What makes content marketing so powerful is the organic response it generates.
-Plus, it naturally supports other marketing methods as well.
-For instance, writing a blog post will also boost SEO, and it serves as additional content for social media posts.
+Plus, it naturally supports other marketing methods, too.
+For instance, writing a blog post will also boost SEO, and the post serves as additional content for social media posts.

-You may have heard the term inbound marketing; It is a methodology that attracts an audience to your products.
-Content marketing is a strategy of inbound marketing to do just that.
-Other strategies include social media, SEO, branding, and others.
+You may have heard the term inbound marketing, which is a methodology that attracts an audience to your products.
+Content marketing is an inbound marketing strategy to do just that.
+Other strategies include social media, SEO, and branding.

-Inbound marketing is different from traditional advertising, which is typically an interruption to the viewer, whether on a web page or a billboard or in print.
-While old school ads have their benefits, viewers are becoming more and more adept at ignoring this style of advertising.
-Inbound marketing brings viewers to your site because the content your business provides is beneficial.
+Inbound marketing is different from traditional advertising, which is typically an interruption to the viewer, whether on a web page, on a billboard, or in print.
+While old-school ads have benefits, viewers are becoming more adept at ignoring this advertising style.
+Inbound eCommerce marketing brings viewers to your site because your business’s content is beneficial.

 For example, the famous room-share and rental platform Airbnb launched Airbnb Magazine in 2017.
-The publication provides travel itineraries, investigates place-focused feature stories, gives travel tips, and highlights unique homes and rentals on their platform.
-Today, Airbnb is not only a product but also a source of travel information.
+The publication provides travel itineraries, investigates location-focused feature stories, gives travel tips, and highlights unique homes and rentals on their platform.
+Today, Airbnb is not just a product, but also a source of travel information.

 Publishing a magazine is a big-budget example of inbound marketing.
 A similar outcome is achievable on a smaller scale, with quality blog writing, fun smartphone videos, and other inventive content creation.
 And it doesn’t have to cost as much as a front-page ad.